sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 <a name="DataSources"></a>
 ### Enable Access to Existing Data Sources
 To access an existing data source from your SAS Viya deployment, add an inbound rule to each security group or firewall for the data source as follows:
 *  If your data source is accessed by transiting the public Internet, add a public IP to the the SAS Viya services VM and SAS Viya controller VM.
-Add an Allow rule for each of these IPs.
-In this case, a Static IP using the "Standard" SKU is recommended.
-For details, see:
+Add an Allow rule to your data source for both the services VM and controller VM  public IP addresses.
+When creating the public IP addresses for each Viya VM, a Static IP using the "Standard" SKU is recommended.
+For details, see
  ["Create, change, or delete a public IP address."](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-public-ip-address)

 * If you have an Azure-managed database, add the service endpoint for the database to your SAS Viya network's private subnet.
 For details, see